blog posts

 Info: info with level 5

-Here, in the LoggerImp class, you were able to create the Logger class because it is public.
+Here, in the LoggerImp class, you were able to create a Logger instance because Logger is public.
 Variables and methods within the LoggerImp class are also public.
 Hence, you can use it directly in the LoggerImp class.